Cover and variable degeneracy: Open discussions

-Li and Wang \cite{Li} further extend it to the the class of $K_{5}$-minor-free or $K_{3, 3}$-minor-free graphs.
+Li and Wang \cite{Li} further extend it to the class of $K_{5}$-minor-free or $K_{3, 3}$-minor-free graphs.

 \begin{theorem} Let $G$ be a $K_{5}$-minor-free or $K_{3, 3}$-minor-free graph.
 Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\{0, 1, 2\}$.
-If $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq 5$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem}
+If $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq 5$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem}

-0mm {\bf Acknowledgments.} Many thanks to Sittitrai and Nakprasit for bringing the paper \cite{MR1743629} to our attention.
-This work was supported by the Natural Science Foundation of China and partially supported by the Fundamental Research Funds for Universities in Henan (YQPY20140051).
+0mm \textbf{Acknowledgments.} Many thanks to Sittitrai and Nakprasit for bringing \cite{MR1743629} to our attention.
+This work was supported by the Fundamental Research Funds for Universities in Henan (YQPY20140051).
 The authors would like to thank the anonymous referees for their valuable comments.